dnsimple/dnsimple-support/content/articles/caa-record.md

 ## Policies restricting certificate issuance to specific types and CAs

-CAA records can control the issuance of single-name certificates, wildcard certificates, or both, though the `issue` and `issuewild` tags:
+CAA records can control the issuance of domain name certificates as well S/MIME certificates, using the following tags:

-- `issue` sets a policy for single-name **and** wildcard certificate issuance.
+- `issue` sets a policy for domain single-name **and** TLS/SSL wildcard certificate issuance.
-- `issuewild` sets a policy for wildcard certificate issuance.
+- `issuewild` sets a policy for domain wildcard certificate issuance.
+- `issuemail` sets a policy for S/MIME certificate issuance (see [RFC 9495](https://datatracker.ietf.org/doc/rfc9495/)).

 <warning>
 When requesting a certificate for a wildcard domain name, an `issuewild` policy overrides any `issue` policies in the same name.